 In the Lifetime of the Buddha

 A pious prince hosted the Buddha and some of his disciples at his home.
-When the Buddha later heard the disciples discussing their surprise that the prince had married and was deeply in love with a fat, badly dressed woman, he told them this story so they knew that the same thing had happened to this same couple in earlier births.
+When the Buddha later heard the disciples discussing their surprise that the prince had married and was deeply in love with a fat, badly dressed woman, he told them this story so they knew that this same couple had also been married in earlier births.